vinta/awesome-python/README.md

 * [PyPy](https://foss.heptapod.net/pypy/pypy) - A very fast and compliant implementation of the Python language.
 * [Pyston](https://github.com/dropbox/pyston) - A Python implementation using JIT techniques.
 * [Stackless Python](https://github.com/stackless-dev/stackless) - An enhanced version of the Python programming language.
+* [PikaPython](https://github.com/pikastech/pikapython) - Python run with 4KB of RAM, zero dependencies, easy to bind with C.

 ## Interactive Interpreter